CVE-2026-7034: Stack-based Buffer Overflow in Tenda FH1202

 Potential Impact

 Successful exploitation of this vulnerability could allow a remote attacker to cause a stack-based buffer overflow, potentially leading to arbitrary code execution or denial of service on the affected device.
-Given the remote attack vector and lack of required privileges or user interaction, the impact is significant for affected devices running the specified firmware version.
-However, there are no confirmed reports of active exploitation in the wild at this time.
+Given the remote, unauthenticated nature of the vulnerability and the high CVSS score, the impact on device confidentiality, integrity, and availability is high.
+However, there are no confirmed reports of exploitation in the wild.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, users should consider limiting network exposure of the affected device, such as restricting access to the management interface from untrusted networks.
-Monitor vendor channels for updates regarding patches or official mitigations.
+Until an official fix is available, users should consider limiting network exposure of the affected device, such as restricting access to the management interface from untrusted networks.
+Monitor vendor channels for updates and apply patches promptly once released.

 CVE-2026-7034: Stack-based Buffer Overflow in Tenda FH1202